 Kopi Luwak Coffee - Free Range Kopi Luwak, 16 oz.

-The Kopi Luwak Coffee is the rarest and most expensive coffee globally with an incredibly limited supply being grown each year.
-This coffee was made famous from the 2007 movie, The Bucket List.
-Kopi Luwak is distinguishable with its signature flavor and mesmerizing aromas.
+Kopi Luwak Coffee is the rarest and most expensive coffee globally with an incredibly limited supply being grown each year.
+This coffee was made famous by the 2007 movie, The Bucket List.
+Kopi Luwak Coffee is distinguishable with its signature flavor and mesmerizing aromas.
 Long after the coffee is gone, the clean, lingering aftertaste consistently remains as a part of the consumption experience.
-Complex in flavor and a perfect combination of all the pleasurable flavors available in other coffees, Kopi is earthy, musty, aromatic, syrupy, sweet, and heavy-bodied.
+Complex in flavor and a perfect combination of all the pleasurable flavors available in other coffees.
+Kopi Luwak Coffee is earthy, musty, aromatic, syrupy, sweet, and heavy-bodied.
 It is also low in acidity and possesses an exotic flavor profile like no other.
-Kopi Luwak is sold in a large size 16-ounce bag.
-Unlike other Volcanica Coffees, there are no refunds or exchanges available on this coffee due to the rarity and high price of Kopi Luwak.
+Kopi Luwak Coffee is sold in a large size 16-ounce bag inside of a decorative gift box.
+Unlike other Volcanica Coffees, there are no refunds or exchanges available on this coffee due to the rarity and high price of Kopi Luwak Coffee.

 - Kosher Certified

 Flavor Notes: Sandalwood, Apricot, Dark Chocolate, Plum Blossom, Musk, and Chanterelle-like Mushroom

 - pH: 5.3

 - Low Acidity: The process for developing a lower acid (or more basic) coffee blend involves roasting beans that are naturally lower in acid, for longer periods of time.
 This ensures that the acidic components of the coffee are processed out and result in a higher pH.

 - 100% Wild Gathered Cage-Free Kopi Luwak Coffee